kiku2333/WhoColor-updates/README.md

  - [Greasemonkey](<https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox
 - Open `user script <https://github.com/kiku2333/WhoColor-updates/blob/main/WhoColor-updates.user.js>`_ and click on ``Raw`` button on the top right
 - ``Tampermonkey`` or ``Greasemonkey`` will automatically detect the user script and ask to install it
-- Open an article in Wikipedia and now you should see the ``WhoColor`` to the left of the default "Read" tab in the head navigation of the article
+- Open an article in Wikipedia and now you should see the ``WhoColor`` to the left of the default "Read" tab in the head navigation of the articles